Do Huskies and Cats get Along?

 Likewise, your cat can associate good things when your husky is around, rewarding calmness when they are together.
 Over time your cat will become more comfortable and confident around your husky.

 Even now, whenever Pickles is getting treats Luna sits patiently waiting for her treats, it’s very sweet.
-We still reinforce this behavior.
+We still reinforce this behaviour.
 We believe that training should be ongoing.
+I’m also sure that Luna and Pickles have developed a tag-team system between them to get maximum treats from us!

 I have written another article on how to introduce dogs and cats into your home that you may find helpful.
 The steps are the same for huskies as for other dogs.